NathanJoe/PRISONHUB/README.md

 deobfuscate if gay

 Credits to :
-3dsboy08 - for making the best epic executor bmcq#0001 - obfuscator
+3dsboy08 - for making the best epic executor. bmcq#0001 - obfuscator.
-DefCon42? - for making ib2 and making wallysecure exist
+DefCon42? - for making ib2 and making wallysecure exist.
-Wally - Ui Lib
+Wally - Ui Lib.
-Kiwi - Ui Lib fork (lmao)
+Kiwi - Ui Lib fork (lmao).
-Пицца кальцоне#2317 and ElKoax//KoaxyBoy#2020 - teaching me lua
+Пицца кальцоне#2317 and ElKoax//KoaxyBoy#2020 - teaching me lua.
-healo#4141 - prison life 2 inf stamina
+healo#4141 - prison life 2 inf stamina.
-ElKoax//KoaxyBoy#2020 - most of the SAKTK functions All of you scripting community <3
+ElKoax//KoaxyBoy#2020 - most of the SAKTK functions.

+All of you scripting community <3
 And you ofc, for using this script